Anshul391/CSS143BackStage/exams/final/readme.md

 **3. (2pt) Which of the following statements about software testing is FALSE?**

 - (A) JUnit is a Java testing framework
-- (B) Testing can be done by comparing actual results from running code with known expcted result
+- (B) Testing can be done by comparing actual results from running code with known expcted results
 - (C) Test cases need to cover both possible data inputs and code paths
 - (D) If my test passes, my code is correct